arbor44/football_jersey_dataset/README.md

 ```angular2html
 python data_scraping.py images_dir --n_jobs desired_num_of_jobs
 ```
 `images_dir` -- the folder where the images will be stored.
-The structure of the folder wil be will be as follows:
+The structure of the folder will be as follows:

 ```angular2html
 images_dir